Boudoir photo session w/ Westcott Spiderlites TD6 and TD5

 First, I tried ring-flash, but as usual, disliked the look of ring-flash.
 I just can’t get into it.
 A funny thing about style – I like soft light – so I went Westcott Spiderlites (continuous lights) and a large softbox on Morgan, and a Profoto flash head to light up the white paper backdrop.
 It looked pretty cool.
-I’ll show some images in a later article.

 Then, for the final part of the photo session, I continued working with the Westcott Spiderlites, veering more towards a boudoir photo session.
 Moving the couch to the middle of the carpeted area of my studio, I set up the lights to give a nice flood of light on her.
 The pull-back shot shows how they were set up …

 The main light on Morgan was the Westcott Spiderlite TD6 with the 3’x4′ shallow softbox.

 I had to pull the main light further back than I normally would, because the light-stand on the dolly was too high to use it closely to Morgan where she was lying on the couch like that.
 In other words, if I pulled the light closer, then the light came from too high up, and her eyes would be shaded.
 So I pulled the light further back so that it came in from a better angle.
 I’ll have to fix that for future photo sessions, and bring the light closer to the ground.

 Having the light further back like this, then also affected my camera settings.
 Still, I had intended to shoot with wider apertures.